CAHollenbeck/ghc-benchmark-maker/README.md

 ## To Download Hackage Projects, Remove INLINE Pragmas, and Time Original and Modified Projects
 From the src folder, run <code>python3 do_pragma_comparison.py \<project-list\> \<compiler\> </code>, where the project list is the path to a newline-separated file of the projects to be built, pragmas removed, and timed.
 The scripts will create an EXPERIMENTS folder with an ORIGINAL_PROJECTS folder and a MODIFIED folder (containing the same projects, INLINE pragmas removed).
 It will additionally create a TIMES_MODIFIED folder and a TIMES_ORIGINAL_PROJECTS folder to hold timings for the projects without and with INLINE pragmas, respectively.

-## To Randomize the Threshold Parameters in Modfiied GHC and Time Different Configurations
+## To Randomize the Threshold Parameters in Modfied GHC and Time Different Configurations
 After building modified GHC, run <code>python3 random_timer.py \<path-to-modified-ghc\> \<path-to-projects-folder\></code>.
 The script will create a RANDOM_TIMES folder in the EXPERIMENTS folder.

 ## To See the Visualizations for the Data Collected in the Paper